Carl Heneghan: Research

 Heneghan is one of the founders of AllTrials, an international initiative which calls for all studies to be published, and their results reported.
-In 2013 he was voted on to the Health Service Journal's list of top 100 most influential clinical leaders in England.
 He is a member of the Scientific Advisory Board of Collateral Global, an organisation that examines the global impact of the COVID-19 restrictions.
+He has also been a clinical advisor to three UK All Parliamentary Party Groups, including on the use of surgical mesh, and has advised the World Health Organisation's clinical trials registry platform.